olliepalmer/parallel-worlds-course/pages/2024-25/about.md

 ## Teaching methods

-- This course is taught via podcast, and in-person.
+- This course is taught in 2 ways:
+  - In person: we meet in room PR301 each week
+  - Podcast: there are audio essays, interviews, and exercises to listen to between classes via the class podcast feed
 - Students must bring a means of taking notes, drawing, and recording audio, video, and photos.
 A smartphone, a notebook, and a couple of pens.
 - All group and individual exercises take place within teaching hours.
 However, preparation for the final assessment may require working outside of teaching hours.
 - Students will work both individually and in groups.